skrub-data/skrub/doc/modules/data_ops/basics/using_previews.rst

 -----------------------------------

 By default, as soon as a DataOp is defined, some validity checks are performed and the preview results are computed eagerly.
-In very complex Data Ops plans (100+ nodes), running checks after adding each node adds noticeable overhead.
+In very complex DataOps plans (100+ nodes), running checks after adding each node can cause a noticeable overhead.
 To avoid this, it is possible to disable eager checks with the ``"eager_data_ops"`` is easily achieved with the ``"eager_data_ops"`` :ref:`configuration
 <user_guide_configuration_parameters>` option.